yoann-darche/PyLabyrinthe/README.md

 ## Description
 * To lunch the game run : game.py
-* You can add a new map by creatin a JSON file under ./maps (template.json can be starting point) (see <a href="https://github.com/yoann-darche/PyLabyrinthe/wiki/Comment-cr%C3%A9er-une-nouvelle-carte">Wiki</a>)
+* You can add a new map by creating a JSON file under ./maps (template.json can be a starting point) (see <a href="https://github.com/yoann-darche/PyLabyrinthe/wiki/Comment-cr%C3%A9er-une-nouvelle-carte">Wiki</a>)
 * To add new tile, or graphics element go to ./sprite
 * To udpate the map list update the game.py (GameSession.loadMapList())
 * To customize the Monster move strategy, edit the MonsterEngine.py